-Interviews for computer vision engineer and CV researcher roles are similar in a lot of ways to ML engineer interviews.
+Interviews for computer vision engineer and CV researcher roles are similar in many ways to ML engineer interviews.
 You’ll face lots of ML system design and Python programming questions.

 However, the biggest difference is that all the questions will relate to computer vision, and during the technical screens and the on-site, you’ll be facing questions and sessions that are focused on CV techniques.